zjpeterson/ansible-tower-aci/README.md

 # ansible-aci-inventory
-Ansible dynamic inventory plugin for use with Cisco ACI
+Ansible dynamic inventory plugin for use with Cisco ACI.

+Available on Ansible Galaxy as a Collection: `zjpeterson.aci_inventory`

 ## Overview
 When given an APIC target, this plugin builds an Ansible inventory of the physical hardware involved in the associated ACI fabric.